Project Azorian: The wreck of K-129

+On February 24, 1968, K-129, a Soviet Project 629A ballistic missile submarine attached to the 15th Submarine Squadron of the Soviet Pacific Fleet, left Rybachiy Naval Base in Kamchatka on a routine missile patrol, the boat's third since completing a major modernization the previous year.
+On the first day, the sub cruised out to deep water, conducted a test dive, surfaced to radio in, and embarked for its patrol station.
+The sub was to make standard radio contact with its commanders in Kamchatka when crossing the 180th meridian and when arriving on station.
+But K-129 missed its designated check-ins and did not respond to communication attempts.
+By the third week of March, the submarine was declared missing.

-In April 1968, Soviet Pacific Fleet surface and air assets were observed conducting a surge deployment to the North Pacific Ocean that involved some unusual search operations.
+In April 1968, many Soviet Pacific Fleet surface and air assets deployed to the North Pacific Ocean, performing unusual search operations.
 The activity was evaluated by the United States Office of Naval Intelligence (ONI) as a possible reaction to the loss of a Soviet submarine.
 Soviet surface ship searches were centered on a location known to be associated with Soviet Golf II-class strategic ballistic missile (SSB) diesel submarine patrol routes.
-These submarines carried three nuclear missiles in an extended sail/conning tower, and routinely deployed within missile range of the US west coast.
+These submarines carried three nuclear missiles in an extended sail/conning tower and were routinely deployed within missile range of the US west coast.
 After weeks of searching, the Soviets were unable to locate the sunken boat, and Soviet Pacific Fleet operations gradually returned to normal.